-Rickets essentially refers to osteomalacia in the paediatric population that occurs prior to fusion of the growth plate.
+Rickets, less commonly known as rachitis, essentially refers to osteomalacia in the paediatric population that occurs before fusion of the growth plate.

 Rickets is seen in a number of distinct populations which include 4: